vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 > 1. "We know what we are, but know not what we may be." - William Shakespeare
 > 1. "Success is not how high you have climbed, but how you make a positive difference to the world." - Roy T. Bennett
 > 1. "The harder you work for something, the greater you'll feel when you achieve it."
-> 1. "Don't be pushed around by the fears in your mind.
+> 1. "Do not be pushed around by the fears in your mind.
 Be led by the dreams in your heart." - Roy T. Bennett
 > 1. "Do what you can, with what you have, where you are." - Theodore Roosevelt
 > 1. "In the end, we will remember not the words of our enemies, but the silence of our friends." - Martin Luther King Jr.
 > 1. "Everything you've ever wanted is on the other side of fear." - George Addair